gwdevhub/GWToolboxpp/docs/hotkeys.md

 "Trigger hotkey when entering explorable area" and "Trigger hotkey when entering outpost" cause the hotkey to activate every time you enter an instanced area or outpost/town/Guild Hall, respectively.

-"Map ID" is to specify on which map the hotkey will work; use the Map tab on the [Info](info) window to find the Map ID.
-By default this is 0, which means that it will work on any map.
-You can also specify which profession the hotkey works for; it will only work for characters of that primary profession.
+"Trigger hotkey when Guild Wars loses focus" and "Trigger hotkey when Guild Wars gains focus" allow the hotkey to activate when you switch away from or back to the Guild Wars window.

+You can specify which maps, professions, and instance types the hotkey will work for.
+You can also set a character name for the hotkey to only work on a specific character.

 The "Hotkey:" button allows you to choose a new key to bind to this function.